godotengine/godot-docs/about/introduction.rst

     platforms, including the major desktop platforms (Linux, macOS, Windows) as well as mobile (Android, iOS) and web-based (HTML5) platforms.

-    Godot is completely free and open source under the very permissive MIT license.
+    Godot is completely free and open source under the permissive MIT license.
 No strings attached, no royalties, nothing.
 Users' games are theirs, down to the last line of engine code.
 Godot's development is fully independent and community-driven, empowering users to help shape their